wisdal/Image-classification-transfer-learning/README.md

 Fill free to play with these parameters, given that you know  what you are doing.
 Remember that you can use the TensorBoard to visualize the result of your training.

 Learning rate, nb. of epochs, etc. are deterministic parameters of your model.
-Use them to fine-tune your model...
+Use them to fine-tune your model.

 You may be able to get ~85% of accuracy to start with.

 #### Test the model on unseen records

-Once you are satisfied with the model you built, you can test it on the unlabelled images in test folder.
+Once you are satisfied with the model you built, test it on the unlabelled images in test folder.
-Check out my [test.ipynb](https://github.com/wisdal/image-classification-transfer-learning/blob/master/test.ipynb) notebook for live prediction on the test data.
+Check out my [test.ipynb](https://github.com/wisdal/image-classification-transfer-learning/blob/master/test.ipynb) notebook for live predictions on the test data.

+You may also submit your prediction in a csv file on the Hackerearth platform.
+Give it a try and share your performance.

 ## Requirements
 - Python >= 3.4